Our team

 Dr Caitlin Moore

-Dr. Caitlin Moore is a Lecturer at the UWA School of Agriculture and Environment.
+Dr. Caitlin Moore is a Senior Lecturer at the UWA School of Agriculture and Environment.
 She is a leading researcher in ecosystem processes, focusing on how native and managed ecosystems function from leaf to landscape scale.
-Caitlin’s work involves improving measurement infrastructure for faster monitoring of ecosystems in Western Australia, enhancing bioenergy sustainability, and advancing food security.
+Caitlin's work involves improving measurement infrastructure for faster monitoring of ecosystems in Western Australia, enhancing bioenergy sustainability, and advancing food security.
 Caitlin is also a regional ambassador for Australia's Terrestrial Ecosystem Research Network (TERN), supported by the federal government through the National Collaborative Research Infrastructure Strategy (NCRIS).
 She has collaborated with senior scholars globally, leading to significant advancements in her field.
 She continues to contribute to the understanding of ecosystem response to climate variability.

 Professor Jason Beringer

-Professor Jason Beringer a researcher at the UWA School of Agriculture and Environment, is a global leader in understanding how ecosystems respond to climate change.
-He has developed the LEAPI group, a multidisciplinary team studying the Australian terrestrial biosphere’s response to climate and land use change.
+Professor Jason Beringer researcher at the UWA School of Agriculture and Environment, is a global leader in understanding how ecosystems respond to climate change.
+He has developed the LEAPI group, a multidisciplinary team studying the Australian terrestrial biosphere's response to climate and land use change.
 His work focuses on major ecosystem cycles of carbon and water that provide crucial tools for sustainable landscape management.
 His research excellence is demonstrated by his significant contributions to policy-relevant questions about the future impacts of change.
 He is a founder and continued leader of NCRIS Terrestrial Ecosystem Research Network and the Australian Flux tower network (OzFlux).

-Dr Jim McCallum
+Dr. Jim McCallum

 Dr. Jim McCallum, a Senior Lecturer at the School of Earth Sciences, is a global research leader in the quantification of groundwater systems and their interactions.
 His current work includes the representation of faults in groundwater assessment and determining historic recharge variation using environmental tracers.
 His research interests include environmental tracer techniques and the development of numerical methods.
 His research excellence is demonstrated by his significant contributions to understanding surface water and groundwater interaction, providing crucial insights for sustainable water management.

-Dr John Duncan
+Dr. John Duncan

 Dr. John Duncan, a Research Fellow at the UWA School of Agriculture and Environment.
 John’s research field is in geospatial software development, remote sensing, and GIS.
 His research focuses on using satellite images and other socio-economic, climatic, and environmental datasets to monitor and detect change in agricultural and urban landscapes.
 He has developed the Advanced Spatial Analysis unit, teaching students' geospatial data science skills.
 His collaborations span across research, government, not-for-profit, and private sectors, with experience in Australia, South Asia, Sub-Saharan Africa, and Pacific Island Countries.
 He also delivers GIS and geospatial data analysis training for various audiences.

-Dr Natasha Pauli
+Associate Professor Natasha Pauli

-Dr Qiaoyun Xie
+Dr. Qiaoyun Xie

 Dr. Qiaoyun Xie, a Lecturer at the School of Engineering, Civil, Environmental and Mining Engineering, The University of Western Australia, is a global research leader in vegetation dynamics monitoring using remote sensing and GIS.
 Her lab’s research provides solutions that help humanity adapt to reliance on plants for food, fuel, and clean air.
 Qiaoyun’ s significant contributions to this field are evidenced through her publication record in prestigious journals and textbooks, and her leadership in several multidisciplinary research collaborations.
 She has also developed Australia’s first vegetation phenology products at 500m resolution using satellite data.
 Her ultimate aim is to prepare for biogeography in future climates.

-Dr Sarah Bourke
+Dr. Sarah Bourke

 Dr. Sarah Bourke is a Senior Lecturer at the School of Earth Sciences, University of Western Australia.
 As a Hydrogeologist, she specialises in environmental tracers and surface water-groundwater interaction.
 She coordinates the Master of Hydrogeology program and has a demonstrated capacity to deliver high-quality outcomes through collaborative research projects.
 She is a passionate advocate for Hydrogeology practice, research, and training, with a focus on understanding responses of groundwater systems to changes in climate and human groundwater use.
 She is the Vice Chair of the Western Australian chapter of IAH and the Regional Vice-President for Australasia and the Pacific.

-Dr Sharyn Hickey
+Dr. Sharyn Hickey

 Dr. Sharyn Hickey is a Senior Lecturer at the UWA School of Agriculture and Environment, specializing in spatial ecology and geospatial sciences applied to marine and coastal environments.
 Her research utilizes remote sensing and geospatial models to investigate environmental change, with a focus on monitoring benthic marine and coastal vegetation.
 Dr. Hickey has spearheaded numerous multidisciplinary collaborations aimed at monitoring and detecting changes in marine habitats, including mangroves, macroalgae, seagrass, and coral reefs.
 She places particular emphasis on Western Australia's shallow and coastal marine ecosystems, leading ongoing projects to map mangroves and intertidal habitats, study marine habitat changes along the coast, and assess their relationship with fisheries.
 Additionally, Dr. Hickey investigates the impact of heatwaves on marine habitats and associated fisheries.
 Through her research, Dr. Hickey contributes valuable insights to the understanding of marine and coastal ecosystems, informing sustainable management practices for coastal regions.